lucasnell/mol_ecol/dv_size_filter.md

 In this section I test how the calibrated probability densities impact the proportion of fragments sequenced for all enzymes, using simulated Bernoulli trials.

 The `fast_bern` function below quickly performs many Bernoulli trials, each with a unique probability (link to where I found it [here](http://r-bloggers.com/variable-probability-bernoulli-outcomes-fast-and-slow/)).
-It is ~75 faster than using `sapply` on a `rbinom(1,1,p)` call, and it returns a logical instead of a binary integer vector, which makes filtering simpler.
+The advantage of using this over `rbinom(1,1,p)`, where `p` is a vector of probabilities, is that `fast_bern` returns a logical instead of a binary integer vector, which makes filtering simpler and faster.

 ``` r
 fast_bern <- function(p) {